Senior Thesis Requirements and Schedule 2017-2018

 - Before the end of junior year, you and your advisor should have achieved tentative mutual agreement on the thesis topic.
 We recommend that you draft a one page description of your central research problem and the research methods you will use, to be sure that you and your advisor are “on the same page” about your project.

-- Monday, March 2nd is the last day to drop this course without transcript notification ‘W’ (signature of instructor is required).
-If you drop the course, please let Cheryl know also.
+- Tuesday, March 6th is the last day to drop this course without transcript notification ‘W’ (signature of instructor is required).
+If you drop the course, please let Judy know also.

 - Early May a luncheon symposium will be scheduled for you to briefly present your work.
 It’s a fun and satisfying event for all—a great culmination to the year’s work.

-If you expect your thesis to fulfill the requirements of other programs or concentrations, more than 3 committee members may be necessary.
+If you expect your thesis to fulfill the requirements of other programs or concentrations in addition to Sociology, more than 3 committee members may be necessary.
 Your deadlines may need to be adjusted to accommodate those requirements as well.
 During FALL term consult with any other departments for their specific rules and deadlines!

-A limited number of Sociology Graduate Students may be available to mentor thesis writers.
-Let Professor Karen V. Hansen know if you think you’d like to work with a graduate student mentor.
-Please provide her with your topic so she can make appropriate assignments.
+A limited number of Sociology graduate students may be available to mentor thesis writers.
+Let Professor Carmen Sirianni know if you think you’d like to work with a graduate student mentor.
+Please provide him with your topic so he can make appropriate assignments.

 Limited funding assistance through the University may be available to thesis writers who petition for it.
 It is on a ‘first come, first serve’ basis.
 For further details go to the Dean of Arts and Sciences website.